lbussy/brew-bubbles/docs/installation/index.rst

    :align: center
    :alt: Completion screen for the Flash Download tool

-At this point, you may close the tool and the selection screen, and proceed with setup.
+At this point, you may close the tool and the selection screen and proceed with setup.

 Erase Flash
 -----------